Why Work at National Fuel

 For more information, including translation services, please call 1-800-365-3234.

 National Fuel encourages you to always keep your account information up to date.
-It is especially important that we have your most current phone number and email address on file.
-We may need to reach you regarding scheduled maintenance and repairs or to provide notice of outages or emergencies in your area.
+It is especially important that we have your most current phone number and email address on file so we can reach you regarding scheduled maintenance and repairs or to provide notice of outages or emergencies in your area.

 To update your account information: